hmis-analyst/shiny-apps-oracle/README.md

 MySQL versus Oracle
 --------------------
 - The database administrators are in the process of transitioning to a new open-source version of HMIS (OpenHMIS).
 At the moment, the Data Analyst project is being developed for the existing Oracle RDBMS.
 Eventually, the entire project will be converted to communicate with a MySQL RDBMS.
-To enable current development and ease this future conversion, two duplicate repositories have been created on GitHub.
+To enable current development and ease this future conversion, two duplicate repositories have been created on the hmis-analyst GitHub.